 Anchor Point: Value sliders that define the X and Y position of the anchor point relative to the center of the layer.
 Coordinates of 0, 0 center the anchor point in the bounding box defining the outer edge of the layer.
 Click the disclosure triangle to expose an additional value slider defining the Z position.

 Opacity: A slider that sets the transparency of the layer.
-See Modify layer opacity in Motion.
+See Modify layer opacity.

 Blend Mode: A pop-up menu that sets the Blend Mode of the layer.
-See Intro to layer blending in Motion.
+See Intro to layer blending.

 Preserve Opacity: A checkbox that, when selected, renders the layer visible only where another layer is visible behind it in the composite.
 The front layer uses the opacity value of the layer behind it.
-See Modify layer opacity in Motion.
+See Modify layer opacity.